 - If you are not a comfortable driver be careful.
 The roads are very windy, people drive fast, and it can be quite intense.

 - If you are leaving from a different airport than the one you arrive at you can bring the car, but you have to pay an additional fee.
-Plus, if you arrive in a different country’s airport then you have to pay an extra €5 per day.
+Plus, if you arrive at a different country’s airport then you have to pay an extra €5 per day.

 Montenegro Travel Information